Senior Designer

 2. Create labeled graphics with hotspots for interaction

 Rise has a feature that enables learners to select hotspots that trigger interactive elements and reveal more information.
-One way that we customize this further is by figuring out exactly where certain hotspots will be and marking them as a layer in our design templates.
-Once we design the graphic, we can remove the crosshairs and when the graphic appears in Rise, those hotspots will be in the exact spots they’re meant to be on the image.
+One way that we customize this further is by figuring out exactly where certain hotspots will be and marking them as a layer in our Articulate Rise templates.
+Once we design the graphic, we can remove the crosshairs, and when the graphic appears in Rise, those hotspots will be in the exact spots they’re meant to be on the image.

 This allows us to customize the content to our client’s exact format specifications and stay true to their brand in every course we build.
 Watch this tutorial to learn exactly how to place hotspots when building labeled graphics.